United Nations Fact Finding Mission on the Gaza Conflict: Future ramifications

-Goldstone's retraction of claim Israel targeted civilians
+Goldstone's Op-Ed on the existence of an IDF policy of targeting civilians

-On 1 April 2011, Goldstone published a piece in The Washington Post titled 'Reconsidering the Goldstone Report on Israel and war crimes' in which he wrote that Israel's actions "indicate that civilians were not intentionally targeted as a matter of policy" while "the crimes allegedly committed by Hamas were intentional goes without saying."
+On 1 April 2011, Goldstone published a piece in The Washington Post titled 'Reconsidering the Goldstone Report on Israel and war crimes' in which he re-iterated the basis on which the report found that Israel had targeted civilians:The allegations of intentionality by Israel were based on the deaths of and injuries to civilians in situations where our fact-finding mission had no evidence on which to draw any other reasonable conclusion.He goes on to explain that "the investigations published by the Israeli military... indicate that civilians were not intentionally targeted as a matter of policy" while "the crimes allegedly committed by Hamas were intentional goes without saying."

 The other principal authors of the UN report, Hina Jilani, Christine Chinkin and Desmond Travers, have rejected Goldstone's reassessment arguing that there is "no justification for any demand or expectation for reconsideration of the report as nothing of substance has appeared that would in anyway change the context, findings or conclusions of that report with respect to any of the parties to the Gaza conflict".
+When Israeli journalist Akiva Eldar asked Goldstone to clarify what evidence prompted him to change his mind, Goldstone declined to answer, saying he had imposed "media silence" on himself.

-According to journalist Connie Bruck "Goldstone came under such pressure that threats were made to ban him from his grandson's bar mitzvah at a Johannesburg synagogue."
+Goldstone had reportedly came under pressure such that threats were made to ban him from his grandson's bar mitzvah at a Johannesburg synagogue.